 Find out how to change your consent: Guidance to building consent amendments.

 If your building work doesn’t comply with your building consent at time of inspection, you may be given a notice to fix.
-The fee is $163.30.
 The notice will set out what you need to do to fix the non-compliance.

-We will repeat the final inspection before issuing a code compliance certificate and charge a fee for our additional work at our hourly rate of $163.30.
+We will repeat the final inspection before issuing a code compliance certificate and charge a fee for our additional work at our hourly rate.

 Find out about notices to fix: Acting on a Council notice to fix.